Jesseyx/vue2-starter/readme.md

 ### laravel-vue-starter

-A demo to learn vuejs.
+A demo to learn vuejs 2.

 > Quick Start the server